 There’s a big difference between free vs. paid apps in light of data security concerns.
 This article will discuss this topic in detail to help you choose a reliable solution for your business.

-Use Timeero and stay compliant with all privacy regulations.
+Learn how Timeero can help you safeguard data and stay compliant with all privacy regulations.

 Before we talk about whether free apps are safe and what you should consider before downloading one, it’s essential to distinguish between two similar but not interchangeable terms - data security and data privacy.